peer35/bnpp/notes.md

 cat bnpp_production25.dump | sudo docker exec -i bnpp-db psql -U blacklight -d bnpp
 ```

-# Build the rest and see if it starts successfully
+- Build the rest and see if it starts successfully
 ```
 sudo docker-compose up
 ```

-- Start the cointainers normally
+- To start the cointainers normally
 ```
 sudo docker-compose up -d
 ```